 11. Using big data, Netflix saves $1 billion per year on customer retention.

 Today, many companies use big data to expand and enhance their businesses, and Netflix is a perfect example of that.
-The digital users’ favorite streaming service, Netflix has 139 million subscribers as of January 2019.
+The digital users’ favorite streaming service, Netflix had 163.5 million subscribers as of October 2019.
 Now, the California-based company can help us answer the question: what are the benefits of big data?
 Well, one of the benefits of using big data in streaming services is customer retention as a result of lower subscription cancelation rates.
 Netflix has a strategy to tie its audience to their seats, and big data is a big part of that strategy.

 Some of the information Netflix collects includes searches, ratings, re-watched programs, and so on.
 This data helps Netflix provide its users with personalized recommendations, show videos similar to the ones they’ve already watched or suggest various titles from a specific genre.
 Plus, we have to admit that the company’s “Continue Watching” feature improves the user experience a lot.

 While going through various big data statistics, we discovered that back in 2009 Netflix invested $1 million in enhancing their recommendation algorithm.
 What’s even more interesting is that the company’s budget for technology and development stood at $651 million in 2015.
-Last year, the budget reached $1.3 billion.
+In 2018, the budget reached $1.3 billion.

 As for the $1 billion in savings from customer retention, this was just a rough estimate Carlos Uribe-Gomez and Neil Hunt made in 2016.
-We believe that number is significantly higher now, as, among other reasons, Netflix spent over $12 billion on content in 2018, and that number is projected to reach $15 billion this year.
+We believe that number is significantly higher now, as, among other reasons, Netflix spent over $12 billion on content in 2018, and that number reached $17 billion in 2020.